cooper/juno/README.md

 "free time," I ride a motorized bike for hours even further into the middle of nowhere without reason.
 I garden during the summer: Asparagus and onions are my favorite.

-juno-ircd was my first project in Perl -- ever.
+juno-ircd was my first project in Perl — ever.
 Most of my creations in Perl are related to IRC in some way, but I have other projects as well.
 I always look back at things I worked on a month ago and realize how terrible they are.
 That is why there are several rewrites of the same IRCd.
 I am, however, quite proud of the cleanliness of the current version.

-## License information
+## License

-juno-ircd version 3 and all of its derivatives are licensed under the three-clause "New" BSD license.
+juno-ircd version 3 and all of its derivatives (including this one) are licensed under the three-clause "New" BSD license.
 A copy of this license should be included with all instances of this software source, either in the root directory or in the 'doc' directory.